-Overview of fees and deadlines for unused paths (extract from the different Network Statements) IM Fees for unused paths OBB-I Free of charge SŽ-I The train path has not been cancelled and the train does not run or cancellation after the scheduled time of departure: 100% of user charge for allocated train path Ad-hoc train path: 25 € + VAT and 100% of user charge for allocated train path When the applicant frequently fails to use the allocated train path, or its part planned in the timetable, HŽ Infrastruktura will charge a fee for non-usage of capacity.
-HŽI HŽ Infrastruktura monitors the implementation of allocated train paths by calculating the degree of train path utilization for all allocated capacity.
-The degree of utilization is calculated by correlating realized train kilometres of the allocated train path with the planned number of train kilometres, which is expressed as a percentage.

-HŽ Infrastruktura will charge a fee for non-usage of capacity for the allocated train paths, whose utilization degree is lower than the marginal utilization degree.

-Marginal utilization degree by type of trains is:

-- Passenger trains 80% - Trains with individual wagons, trains with single-type loads, fast, direct, intermodal trains, sectional, pick-up goods trains 40% - Circuit-working trains and industrial trains 20% - Facultative trains in freight transport 10%
+Ove (ex Overview of fees and deadlines for unused paths (extract from the different Network Statements) ІМ Fees for unused paths OBB-I Free of charge SŽ-I The train path has not been cancelled and the train does not run or cancellation after the scheduled time of departure: 100% of user charge for allocated train path Ad-hoc train path: 25 € + VAT and 100% of user charge for allocated train path O When the applicant frequently fails to use the allocated train path, or its part planned in the timetable, HŽ Infrastruktura will charge a fee for non-usage of capacity.
+HŽ Infrastruktura monitors the implementation of allocated train paths by calculating the degree of train path utilization for all allocated capacity.
+0 The degree of utilization is calculated by correlating realized train kilometres of the allocated train path with the planned number of train kilometres, which is expressed as a percentage.
+HŽI HŽ Infrastruktura will charge a fee for non-usage of capacity for the allocated train paths, whose utilization degree is lower than the marginal utilization degree.
+Marginal utilization degree by type of trains is: Passenger trains 80% Trains with individual wagons, trains with single-type loads, fast, direct, intermodal trains, sectional, pick-up goods trains 35% Circuit-working trains and industrial trains 20% Facultative trains in freight transport 20% The utilization degree of the allocated train path is calculated for periods of time from the start of the timetable to the first amondments of the timetable from one to the other amondments.

-The utilization degree of the allocated train path is calculated for periods of time from the start of the timetable to the first amendments of the timetable, from one to the other amendments of the timetable, and from the last amendments to the end of timetable validity.
+of the timetable, and from the last amendments to the end of timetable validity.
 As regards allocated train paths, whose utilization degree is lower than the marginal utilization degree, HŽ Infrastruktura will charge a fee for non-usage of the capacity.
 The fee is charged in the amount of 15% of the entire train path charge for the unrealized train kilometres calculated as a difference between the utilisation degree of a specific train path and the marginal utilisation degree.
 The calculation of the charge for freight train path (defining of the weight category) is done on the basis of the planned train weight.
 HŽ Infrastruktura reserves the right to cancel the allocated capacity, whose utilization degree is less than 25% monthly.
 HŽ Infrastruktura reserves the right to cancel the allocated capacity on congested infrastructure, whose utilization degree is less than 50% monthly, except due to reasons beyond the applicant's control.

-For the allocated train paths where the degree of utilization is less than the borderline degree of utilization, IŽS will charge the non-usage of the capacity.

-The borderline degree of utilization, according to the type of the trains, is given below:

-- > Freight trains 40%

-- Circuit-working and industrial trains 20%

-- Locomotive and facultative trains 10%

-In cases when the degree of utilization of the train path is below the borderline degree of utilization, the Infrastructure Manger will charge the full price of the train path for the used train paths, and for the non-used train paths, which represent the difference between the borderline degree of utilization and the degree of utilization of one train path, IM will charge for the reservation of the train path.
-The charge for the reservation is 20% of the agreed price.
+O) For the allocated train paths where the degree of utilization is less than the borderline degree of utilization, IŽS will charge the non-usage of the capacity.
+The borderline degree of utilization, according to the type of the trains, is given below: \int Freight trains 40%Facultative trains 10% Facultative train is a train which has set timetable but operates with special announcement (if needed).
+IŻS In cases when the degree of utilization of the train path is below the borderline degree of utilization, the Infrastructure Manger will charge the full price of the train path for the used train paths, and for the non-used train paths, which represent the difference between the borderline degree of utilization and the degree of utilization of one train path, IM will charge for the reservation of the train path.
+The charge for the reservation is 20% of the agreed train path price.
 IŽS reserves the right to cancel the allocated train path if a train path is utilized less than 25% of the monthly quota, that is, less than 50% of the monthly quota in case of congested infrastructure.
 NRIC 0,12 € per km.